 2021 Delivery Program Strategy 2.2 Encourage sustainable tourism initiatives which create employment and boost the local economy 2018/19 Operational Plan Activity Performance Measure Division Team 2.2.1 Develop and implement a snowy valleys investment attraction plan that includes: an investment story for the region, an investment prospectus that can be tailored to each town, an investment hub on our regional website, investment opportunity identification workshops, an invest snowy valleys event and development of a concierge service for prospective investors.
 Completion of tasks as listed.
 10% Increase in investment enquiries and 10% reduction in response times.
-Strategy and Place Economic Development 2.2.2 Partner with National Parks to implement a joint action plan for visitor information centres in our region, including targeted experiences, joint campaigns and product promotion.
+Strategy and Place Economic Development 2.2.2 Partner with National Parks and other relevant organisations to implement a joint action plan for visitor information centres in our region, including targeted experiences, joint campaigns and product promotion.
 Increased Product sales, visitor numbers and experience uptake.
 Strategy and Place Tourism 2.2.3 Implement the new Snowy Valleys Tourism Brand and Marketing Strategy through: delivery of the new website, production of new merchandise, update of guides, completion of a new photography library and targeted campaigns.
 Completion of tasks as listed and reach levels achieved.
 Strategy and Place Tourism 2.2.4 Continue development of Snowy Valleys as a Cycling destination through: • pursuing funding, completing land tenure agreements and ground proofing for the MTB Masterplan • delivering a campaign to promote the Tumbarumba to Rosewood rail trail opening • hosting a track and trail forum in partnership with local councils and regional authorities • delivery of cycling specific marketing tools and trackside tools (branded fixed pumps and repair kits) • identification of add on services (like bike hire) and investor opportunities • identification and facilitation of cycling event growth opportunities in partnership with local cycling advocacy groups.
 Completion of tasks as listed and demonstration of an uptake in cycling activities.
-Strategy and Place Tourism 2.2.5 Work with regional agencies to identify opportunities to develop new accommodation products to support peak periods and major events, including: an analysis of opportunities and an accommodation investment opportunity summary that is reflected in the regional investment story.
-Completion of tasks as listed Strategy and Place Tourism
+Strategy and Place Tourism